nuxodin/web-namespace-registry/README.md

 # Web Namespace Registry
-Welcome to the namespaces registry for things like custom elements, classes and css properties.
+Welcome to the namespaces registry.
-There can be multiple frameworks using the same namespace.
+The goal of this project:
+If others are planning to develop a web framework, they can look to see if there might be a naming conflict with another framework.

 ## Check if a namespace is used
 Check a namespace on [webnamespaces.org](